-- Even if a photo appears to have transferred successfully, errors with the recipient's email account may cause the photo to be rejected or recognized as spam. - You may not be able to send an email if no network connection is available or if your email account settings are incorrect. - You cannot send an email if the file size exceeds the limit.
-The maximum photo resolution you can send is 2M and the longest video you can upload is a video recorded using ...
-If the selected photo resolution is higher than 2M, it will be automatically resized to a lower resolution. - If you cannot send an email because of firewall or user authentication settings, contact your network administrator or network service provider. - When there are no files in the camera memory, you cannot use this feature. - You can also send an email in Playback mode by touching MENU → Share(Wi-Fi) → Email.
+- · You cannot send RAW files. - You can send up to 20 files at a time. - Even if a photo appears to have transferred successfully, errors with the recipient's email account may cause the photo to be rejected or recognized as spam. - You may not be able to send an email if no network connection is available or if your email account settings are incorrect. - The maximum photo resolution you can send is 2M and the longest video you can send is a video recorded using .
+If the selected photo resolution is higher than 2M, it will be automatically resized to a lower resolution. - If you cannot send an email because of firewall or user authentication settings, contact your network administrator or network service provider. - When there are no files in the camera memory, you cannot use this feature. - You can also send an email in Playback mode by pressing [MENU], and then selecting ▶ → Share(Wi-Fi) → Email.